Bachelor or Master project: Simulation of defibrillation¶

 Likely tools you might be using include:

-- finite element simulation packages, such as FEniCS or scikit-fem, perhaps Jax or pytorch as GPU-enabled linear algebra backends..
+FEniCSorscikit-fem, perhaps Jax or pytorch as GPU-enabled linear algebra backends..domain specific software

 More context: